lemlac/mulem/docs/reference.md

 ### Expression Splitting

-Semicolons and newlines are ignored for expressions when they are inside a multi-line string `"""…"""` or comment `(-- --)`.
+Semicolons and newlines are ignored—as far as syntax is concerned—when they are inside a multi-line comment `(-- --)` or string `"""…"""`.

 ```
 x = 1 + (-- New lines and semicolons ignored here;